engrfaisal90/GeographicalDataExtraction-/README.md

 # GeographicalDataExtraction-
 This script scrape data from openstreet map in a selected area.
-For complete details read the PDF file.
+For complete details read the Geographical_data_extraction_read.PDF file.
 For an overview just go through below pics.

 </br> Here is the complete flow chart of how the algorithm works
 ![Screenshot](images/image1.png)

+* Step:1

 An area of one km radius is selected first.
 </br>
 ![Screenshot](images/image2.png)